 Should I apply to multiple positions in the Oregon Health Authority team?

-Yes, definitely, if you are flexible about where you live and serve as a VISTA.
-Each position is handled separately by the supervisor and interview panel for that position and host site.
+Yes, definitely, if you are flexible about where you would live and serve as an AmeriCorps member.
+Each position is handled separately by the site supervisor and interview panel for that position and host site.
 It does not weaken your standing in their eyes to apply to multiple positions.
-Only the Oregon Health Authority team sees your multipe applications and we encourage it in order to ensure the strongest candidates find just the right match among all the host sites we are recruiting for.
+Only the Oregon Health Authority team sees your multiple applications and we encourage it in order to ensure the strongest candidates find just the right match among all the host sites we are recruiting for.

 What happens after I submit my application?

 Applications are accepted on a rolling basis.
 You should expect to hear from a representative from the Oregon Health Authority within two weeks to schedule an informal call to have a conversation about the expectations that come with a year of service and answer any questions you may have.
 Please be timely with your responses to our team and be sure to monitor your junk/spam folders.
 After the initial pre-screen conversation, you may be moved to the formal interview process if the host site feels your application is a good fit.
 The last step is formally selecting the candidate in the AmeriCorps system and waiting for federal approval.
 No candidate is officially approved and placed for service until they've received federal approval.